oroinc/documentation/cloud/architecture.rst

 To send emails from an OroCloud environment, the Oro application uses the dedicated SMTP Relay service, which provides high availability using a set of mail relays with different priorities.
 The setup is similar to a master-master database replication, where there is more than one active service to handle the requests.

+See :ref:`Set Up SMTP for Applications on OroCloud <orocloud-smtp>` for more information.

 Cache
 ~~~~~